MobilePayDev/MobilePay-Subscriptions/docs/get_started.md

 ### Step 3 - Authentication

 ----------
+Once you have

+ - [ ] 1.
+Received OIDC credentials via zip file
+ - [ ] 2.
+Received testmerchant
+ - [ ] 3.
+Have a whitelisted redirect_uri

-Once you have obtained credentials via zip file, set a redirect URI and received test data, you can start implementing the OpenID Connect flow.
+ you can start implementing the OpenID Connect flow.
 Read more about OpenID Connect and the process [here](https://mobilepaydev.github.io/MobilePay-Subscriptions/authentication)